anupky/TSF_GRIP_TASK3/README.md

 # Installation

-### Other requirements
+### Requirements
-All the other requirements can be installed via the command :
+All the requirements can be installed via the command :
 ```bash
 pip install -r requirements.txt
 ```

 # Download Tensorflow models

 In my project I used the faster_rcnn_inception_v2_coco model.
-I could not upload it to github because it is to heavy.
+I could not upload it to github because it is too heavy.

 # Run project